 Recommendation not followed.
-The Company does not follow the recommendation of principle 2.4 as the Board currently does not have a majority of independent directors (nil out of the 4 directors are independent).
+The Company does not follow the recommendation of principle 2.4 as the Board currently does not have a majority of independent directors .

 In accordance with the ASX Recommendations, the independence of a director is assessed by determining whether the director is independent of management and free of any business or other relationship that could materially interfere with, or could reasonably be perceived to materially interfere with, the exercise of their unfettered and independent judgment.
 The test of whether a relationship or business is material is based on the nature of the relationship or business and on the circumstances and activities of the director.
 Materiality thresholds are considered by the Board from time to time.